 3 to 4 cups chicken broth, divided

 Add browned pork, potatoes, and tomatoes to pan.
 Add rosemary, thyme, and bay leaf (you’ll remove and discard these later).
 Stir to combine.
-The ingredients should be mostly, but don’t have to be completely submerged.
-If needed, add a little broth.
+The ingredients should be mostly covered by broth, but don’t have to be completely submerged.
+If needed, add extra broth.

 1 pound baby potatoes, halved, 1 can (14.5 ounces) diced tomatoes, undrained, 1 sprig fresh rosemary, 1 sprig fresh thyme, 1 large bay leaf